HADAHENO/7asebatiya_7elwan/README.md

-# QuartzNet-based ASR System for Arabic Speech Recognition
+# QuartzNet-based ASR System for Egyptian-Arabic Speech Recognition

 ### ✨ Check out "inference.py" to use our best model checkpoint for inference.
 Have fun experimenting with our model! 🚀